nonflow/class/README.md

 1. `runner.py`: The main script that loads commands from a YAML file and executes them.
 2. `python/`: Directory containing service classes (e.g., CloudflareService, GitLabService, GitHubService, PleskService).
 3. `commands.yaml`: Contains the list of commands to be executed by the runner.
+4. `private.yaml`: Stores sensitive information like API keys and tokens.
+5. `.env`: Contains environment variables for configuring file paths.
-4. `requirements.txt`: Lists the Python dependencies for the project.
+6. `requirements.txt`: Lists the Python dependencies for the project.
-5. `logo/`: Directory containing logo files for the project.
+7. `logo/`: Directory containing logo files for the project.

 ## How It Works

 1. The `runner.py` script is the entry point of the application.
 It does the following:
+   - Loads environment variables from the `.env` file.
    - Loads commands from the specified YAML file.
+   - Loads service configuration from `private.yaml`.
    - Dynamically imports and recognizes all service classes in the `python/` directory.
    - Lists available classes and their methods.
    - Executes the commands specified in the YAML file.